romanadnan1039/youngdev_website/README.md

 # youngdev_website
-i  made a website with a user freindly  login and registration form and a landing pade with a navbar and the contact page.
+I have successfully created a website featuring a user-friendly login and registration form, along with a captivating landing page complete with a navigation bar and a contact page.